Mwatchorn26/purchase_request/README.md

 * The Purchase Request module allows interal demand to be created (by employees) for material/parts to be ordered.

 * Multiple (line) items can be added to a purchase request.
 The purchasing officer can convert the items to a PO.

 * Stay tuned for the Purchase_Request_Analytic_Accounts module, which will allow specific Analytic Accounts to be identified and charged against for various line items.

+* Stay tuned for the Purchase_Request_Authorization module, which will allow for adjustable, and multiple levels of authorization.